 Born into wealth in 1860's London, Beatrix Potter always had a vivid imagination.
 Her early interests included natural history and archaeology, and Potter delighted in sketching fossils and fungi.
 After briefly illustrating Christmas cards with her brother, Bertram, Potter wrote and illustrated her well-known book The Tale of Peter Rabbit.
 The book was rejected by several publishes until Frederick Warne eventually took a risk and published the story in 1902 — a risk that paid off.
-Peter Rabbit was a huge success and readers loved hearing about Peter's mischievous adventures in the lush English countryside.

 As she got older, Beatrix Potter became a proud conservationist, working hard to defend the landscape she loved so well against industrialization and logging.
 Now over one hundred years old, Peter Rabbit and his animal friends have become cultural touchstones and continue to delight readers of all ages.
 This book from the compelling Who Was...? biography series introduces middle grade readers to this beloved author.